 Another positive effect is that a two-piece NATO strap doesn’t cause any extra height of your watch, because there is no strap going underneath your watch.
 The picture below shows the three kind of NATO straps we’re offering at WatchBandit:

-- First picture on the left shows the classic height of 1,4 mm.
+- First picture on the left shows the Classic NATO with a height of 1,4 mm.
 This causes an extra height of your watch of 2,8 mm.

-- In the middle you see our limited edition black PVD coated #wristporn NATO strap with a height of 1,2 mm (Also our Premium NATO straps have 1,2mm height).
+- In the middle you see a black PVD coated #wristporn NATO strap with a height of 1,2 mm (also our Premium NATO straps have 1,2mm height).
 Besides that it’s only causing an extra height of 2,4 mm of your watch, you can see the finer fabric structure.

 - On the right you can see our WB Original Two-Piece NATO strap, which doesn’t cause any extra hight on your watch.
 The watch lies on your wrist like with any other regular strap or bracelet and is easy to place under your sleeve.